 You must receive written approval from the IRB before beginning participant recruitment, data collection, or data analysis.
 A memo will be sent to you via e-mail when your project has IRB approval.

 That depends on the nature of your study and the characteristics of the people you intend to recruit.
-Research projects may be eligible for an exemption, for which you should allow at least 1 week for IRB review.
-Research projects that involve only minimal risks may be eligible for expedited review, for which you should allow at least 3 weeks for IRB review.
+Research projects may be eligible for an exemption from IRB committee review, for which you should allow at least 2-3 weeks for administrative review.
+Research projects that involve only minimal risk to participants but aren't eligible for exemption may be eligible for expedited IRB review, for which you should allow at least 3-4 weeks for review.
 Projects that involve greater than minimal risk to participants will need to go to the convened full board committee for review, which is scheduled for the first Friday of every month.
 For applications requiring full board review, you should allow at least 4-6 weeks for review and approval of your study.

 No. There is no provision in the federal regulations that allow for IRB approval of research that has already been conducted.
 If data were collected for purposes that the IRB determines to be non-research (e.g., program evaluations for library or educational programs not initially intended to be used for research), IRB approval can be sought for the data analysis going forward.

 Every new protocol application must be submitted through RASS-IRB, which uses a smart form that will lead you through the necessary steps of the application process.
 You can also learn more about the IRB protocol submission process and what information is needed on our website.
 Feel free to contact the IRB office for assistance.

 Unfortunately, not at this time.
 The IRB staff is available to answer questions about the IRB review process and to assist investigators in the preparation of protocols.
 On the IRB website there are several IRB policies that can guide the researcher in determining IRB requirements in approving a protocol.
 The IRB also encourages researchers to consult with colleagues and/or faculty advisors who have done research at Cornell in for advice in preparing research protocols.